Aksinya-Bykova/mclsr-abstract/README.md

     mat.eliminate_zeros()
     return mat
 ```
-### Meaning
+### Explanation
 ```
 matrix.tolil() vs matrix.tocsr()
 ```
 LIL - separated user list, CSR - only 3 arrays (data, indices, indptr).
 In the second access is much faster.
-It doesn't provide fast insertion, but we don't need this.
+CSR doesn't provide fast insertion, but we don't need that here.
 We work with user-user graph.
 Data - stores the floating-point values of interaction counts (co-action weights).
 Indices - stores the column index for each value in data, these are the IDs of the neighbor users.
 Indptr: Maps the rows to the data and indices arrays

 Example: user 0 has data[0-4], user 1 has data[5-9] etc. For example data[7] = 15.0, indices[7] = 101 which means weight beetween user 1 (because it has data[5-9], which includes 7) and user 101 is 15.0.
-We will figure out why is it important later
+We will figure out why it is important later

 ```
 # for i in range(mat.shape[0]):